Olympic champ Jepchirchir wins 50th women’s Boston Marathon - NewsBreak

 Sharing a Patriots’ Day weekend with the Red Sox home opener — the city’s other sporting rite of spring — more than 28,000 runners returned to the streets from Hopkinton to Copley Square six months after a smaller and socially distanced event that was the only fall race in its 126-year history.

 Fans waved Ukrainian flags in support of the runners whose 26.2-mile run Monday was the easiest part of their journey.
-Forty-four Ukrainian citizens had registered for the race; only 11 started, and all finished.
+Forty-four Ukrainian citizens had registered for the race; only 11 started.

+Athletes from Russia and Belarus were disinvited in response to the invasion.

 “I decided to come here and show that Ukrainians are strong, we’re fighting and we hope peace will come soon,” said Dmytro Molchanov, a Ukrainian who lives in New York.